tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/数据处理/数据加工/数据加工函数/函数总览_intl_en.md

 <tr><td>t_if_else</td><td>Executes a function based on the evaluation result of a condition.</td><td>t_if_else("Condition", Function 1, Function 2)</td><td>Log (LOG)</td></tr>
 <tr><td>t_switch</td><td>Executes different functions depending on whether branch conditions are met.
 If all conditions are not met, the data is deleted.</td><td>t_switch("Condition 1", Function 1, "Condition 2", Function 2, ...)</td><td>Log (LOG)</td></tr>
 </table>
-- **Row processing functions**: Log distribution, deletion, and splitting
+- **Row processing functions**: log distribution, deletion, and splitting
 <table>
 <tr><th style="width: 10%">Function</th><th style="width: 30%">Description</th><th style="width: 40%">Syntax Description</th><th style="width: 20%">Return Value Type</th></tr>
 <tr><td>log_output</td><td>Outputs a row of log to a specified log topic.
 This function can be used independently or together with branch conditions.</td><td>log_output(Log topic alias) (The alias here is the target log topic alias specified when the data processing task is created.)</td><td>No return value</td></tr>